aineko-dev/aineko/docs/developer_guide/node_implementation.md

 # Building a Node

 Nodes are essentially units of compute that encapsulate any event-driven logic you can define in python.
-Whether it is a transformation, an API call or a data transfer, as long as you can express it in python, it can be contained in a node!
+Whether it is a transformation, an API call or a data transfer, as long as you can express it in python, it can be contained in a node.

 ## Implementing a Node